Tanguy-ddv/pygaming/README.md

 Pygaming is a python library used to big make 2D games.
-Built on [pygame](https://www.pygame.org/news), it contains several features to help building bigger
+Built on [pygame](https://www.pygame.org/news), it contains several features to help building big games easily.

 You can download pygaming in your python projects with